California Estate Planning and Probate Lawyers and Attorneys

 • What are my assets and what is the approximate value of my assets, including any life insurance I own on my own life, or cash value for life insurance I own on the life of others?

-• Whom do I want to receive those assets after my death—and when should my beneficiaries receive distributions from my estate?
+• Whom do I want to receive those assets after my death—and when should my beneficiaries receive distributions from my probate estate or trust estate?

 • Who should manage my assets if I cannot—either during my lifetime because of incapacity or after my death?

-• Who should be responsible for taking care of my minor children if I become unable to care for them myself, either as a result of incapacity or at my death?
+• Who should be responsible for taking care of my minor children (the guardians of my minor children) if I become unable to care for them myself, either as a result of incapacity or at my death?

 • Who should be my health care surrogate or proxy to make decisions on my behalf concerning my medical care if I am unable to make those decisions myself, and who should have my durable power of attorney to take care of my financial welfare if I become unable to take care of such matters myself?